sfigg/commercialization-public/manufacture/desktop/winpe-network-drivers-initializing-and-adding-drivers.md

 - Distributed File System (DFS) name resolution is supported for stand-alone namespaces only.
 It doesn't support domain namespaces.
 Stand-alone DFS namespaces allow for a DFS namespace that exists only on the local PC and therefore doesn't use Active Directory Domain Services (AD DS).
 - General wireless networking functionality is not supported in WinPE.
 - Connecting to an IPv4 network from Windows PE on an IPv6 network is not supported.
-- Starting WinPE for Windows 10, version 1709, SMB1 protocol is disabled by default.
+- Starting with WinPE for Windows 10, version 1709, SMB1 protocol is disabled by default.
 You can enable SMB1 support by running `dism.exe /enable-feature /featurename=SMB1Protocol-client`.

 **To connect to another PC or shared folder on a network**